 Liability.

 Limitation.
-The Contractor’s per-event liability under the Contract shall be limited to three times the sum that the State will pay to the Contractor for the Service, with the understanding that multiple losses stemming from the same root cause shall constitute a single event.
+The Contractor’s per-event liability under the Contract shall not exceed the total amount of fees actually paid or payable by the State to the Contractor for the Service, under this Contract for the year previous to the incident which gave cause for such liability, with the understanding that multiple losses stemming from the same root cause shall constitute a single event.
 FOR ALL OTHER CONTRACTUAL CLAIMS, IN NO EVENT SHALL EITHER PARTY BE liable for any indirect, incidental, consequential, or punitive damages – including loss of profit, income, or savings – even if advised of the possibility thereof, except when such damages are caused by the gross negligence or willful misconduct of the party, its employees, agents, or subcontractors.

 Exclusion.
 The limitation described above does not apply with respect to (1) any intentional or willful misconduct or negligence of any employee, agent, or subcontractor of the Contractor; (2) any act or omission of any employee, agent, or subcontractor of the Contractor; (3) claims for bodily injury, death, or real and tangible property damage; (4) the Contractor’s indemnification obligations; (5) the Contractor’s data privacy obligations; (6) the Contractor’s data security obligations; and (7) the Contractor’s data availability obligations.
 The Contractor acknowledges and agrees that it is fully responsible for all acts and omissions of its employees, agents, and subcontractors – including their gross negligence or willful misconduct.